-About 60,000 adults from across globe will take part in the study.
+About 60,000 adults from across globe took part in the study.

-Eligible participants will be in the study up to 2 years and 1 month.
-You will have up to 8 visits (either at home or at the study center) with the study doctor or clinical research staff.
+Eligible participants are in the study up to 2 years and 1 month.
+They will have up to 8 visits (either at home or at the study center) with the study doctor or clinical research staff.

-Several tests and assessments will be performed to monitor your health.
+Several tests and assessments will be performed to monitor their health.
 These will include (but are not limited to):

-Qualified participants will receive study-related medical care and either the investigational vaccine or placebo at no cost.
-Qualified participants will also be reimbursed for reasonable trial-related travel expenses to and from study visits.
-The study will not pay for other medical care or current medication(s) needed to support your daily healthcare routine.
+Qualified participants received study-related medical care and either the investigational vaccine or placebo at no cost.
+Qualified participants were also reimbursed for reasonable trial-related travel expenses to and from study visits.
+The study did not pay for other medical care or current medication(s) needed to support their daily healthcare routine.

-After you complete the study, if you received the placebo, you may be offered the investigational vaccine at no cost.
-However, this will depend on the results of the study and may not occur until the study is complete.
+After they complete the study, if they received the placebo, they may have been offered the investigational vaccine at no cost.
+However, this depended on the results of the study and may not occur until the study is complete.

-In the Janssen Study, you will be randomly assigned to 1 of 2 groups and will receive 1 injection.
-Depending on which group you are assigned, you may receive either the investigational vaccine or placebo.
+In the Janssen Study, they were randomly assigned to 1 of 2 groups and received 1 injection.
+Depending on which group they were assigned, they may have received either the investigational vaccine or placebo.
 A placebo looks just like the investigational vaccine and is given the same way, but instead of containing an active vaccine it contains a saline (salt) solution with no active ingredients.

-The study injection (investigational vaccine or placebo) will be administered into your arm as an intramuscular injection (a technique used to deliver medication into the muscles; the same as the flu shot).
+The study injection (investigational vaccine or placebo) was administered into their arm as an intramuscular injection (a technique used to deliver medication into the muscles; the same as the flu shot).

 A vaccine produces immunity that helps protect the body.
 The vaccine under evaluation in this study is an investigational vaccine, which means that it is still in the testing and evaluation phase.
 It is not licensed for use in the general public.
 You cannot get COVID-19 from the investigational vaccine or the placebo.

-Clinical trial participants in this study will receive their care and tests at a study center or doctor's office.
-We will ensure that we are doing all we can to help keep people safe during the COVID-19 pandemic including the following measures:
+Clinical trial participants in this study received their care and tests at a study center or doctor's office.
+We ensured that we were doing all we could to help keep people safe during the COVID-19 pandemic including the following measures:

 According to the Centers for Disease Control and Prevention (CDC), everyone is at risk for getting COVID-19 if they are exposed to the virus.
 However, some are more likely than others to become seriously ill.
 Those include older adults and people with underlying medical conditions.
 Some racial and ethnic minority groups may be at increased risk of contracting COVID-19 or experiencing severe illness, regardless of age.
 These groups include black persons, people of Hispanic and Latino origin, and American Indians/Alaska Natives.